-- Employees Challenge Advisor budget was based on average grade whereas some appointments were made at a higher cost. - Premises Proposal to rent middle floor of Ty Dysgu back to RCT was retracted in year.
-Budget was based on the anticipated lower rental costs therefore resulting in actual costs significantly higher than budget. - Transport As the expenditure relates to staff travel expenses, due to staggered appointments, vacancies and changes in working practices the costs have resulted in being below budget. - Supplies & Services - Unbudgeted costs incurred in relation to the cost of running courses at the Hubs, offset by income reported below. - Third Party Payments - Costs of additional responsibilities passed to the consortium including Governor Support. - Cost of additional School Improvement work commissioned during the year including "Closing the Gap" and "Regional working". - Commitment for School Improvement activities planned for 2016-17 from earmark reserves. - Support Services SLA for support functions received from the Host Authority.
-Cost of ICT lower than budgeted. - Income - Increased restaurant and conference centre income due to high volume of conference centre bookings. - Additional income not budgeted in respect of the Hubs Courses offsetting expenditure outlined above.
+- Employees Includes £100k funding of the £291k redundancy costs relating to the service restructure.
+See explanatory foreword Note 7 for further explanation of the service restructure. - Premises the decision to rent out the middle floor of Ty Dysgu was changed resulting in additional costs higher than budget. - Transport Staggered appointments, vacancies and changes in working practices have reduced costs. - Supplies & Services - - Unbudgeted costs incurred in relation to the cost of running courses at the Hubs, offset by income reported below. - Third Party Payments - Costs of additional responsibilities passed to the consortium including Governor Support. - Cost of additional School Improvement work commissioned during the year including "Closing the Gap" and "Regional working". - Commitment for School Improvement activities planned for from 2016-17 earmark reserves. - Support Services SLA for support functions received from the Host Authority. - Income - Increased restaurant and conference centre income due to high volume of conference centre bookings. - Additional income not budgeted in respect of the Hubs Courses offsetting expenditure outlined above.